puremourning/vimspector/README.md

    for, say remote debugging, or debugging in a container, etc.
 8. The signs and winbar display funny symbols.
 How do i fix them?
 See [this](#changing-the-default-signs) and [this](#customising-the-winbar)
+9. What's thie telemetry stuff all about?
+Are you sending my data to evil companies?
+   Debug adapters (for some reason) send telemetry data to clients.
+Vimspector simply displays this information in the output window.
+It *does not* and *will not ever* collect, use, forward or otherwise share any data with any third parties.

 [ycmd]: https://github.com/Valloric/ycmd